Best Paid Focus Groups in 2021: Make $150+/hour

 How Paid Focus Groups Pay Participants

 How a paying focus group pays its participants really depends on the company conducting the focus group.
-For instance, FocusGroup.org pays participants by either Visa card or check.
-Some of the paid focus group companies I researched also pay via PayPal.
+For example, FocusGroup.org pays participants by either Visa gift card or check.
+However, other market research companies also pay via PayPal.
 And, some of them pay their participants in the form of points that can be redeemed for money or gift cards for popular retailers, like Amazon.

 Things to Consider Before Joining a Focus Group